 Why should you drive slower at night, you might ask?
 It’s a perfectly valid question, especially this time of year as winter approaches and daylight hours become fewer and fewer.
-Furthermore, thanks to Daylight Saving Time ending, rush hour now falls after sunset, making nighttime commutes even more frequent for many drivers.
+Rush hour now falls after sunset, making nighttime commutes even more frequent for many drivers.
 Whether you’re a novice driver or a seasoned highway veteran, nighttime driving can be a challenge, and it’s always a good idea to go about it with care.

 Before we get into why you should drive slower at night, let us first reiterate that you absolutely should watch your speed and likely ease off the gas pedal any time visibility is limited.
 While this rule of thumb encompasses various types of extreme weather (rain, fog, snow, etc.), it most certainly does not exempt nighttime driving.